OlivierLD/raspberry-coffee/Project-Trunk/WebcamTemplate/README.md

 to get to the image.
 It can be reworked _on the server_ before being reached from the client (browser) through its URL, just like before.

+Those parameters can be driven from the web page displayed above, with the fields labeled `Gray`, `Blur`, `Threshold`, `Canny`, and `Contours`.
+The numbers the fields contain refers to the order in which the corresponding transformation is applied to the image.
+`0` means no transformation, values greater than 0 must be unique (do not give the same number to several transformations).

 Here are a couple of examples:

 | Raw                             | Grayed                               |